amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 greeting(day_based_greeting)
 ```

-*Listing 1.0*

 Notice how that `day_based_greeting` has been passed into `greeting` without the brackets.
-The brackets indicate that it is being called.
+The brackets would have called it and the return value (in this case `None`) rather would be passed to `greeting`.

 The output will be: